-Opera in three acts, in Hungarian, with Hungarian surtitles
+Opera in four acts, in three parts, in Hungarian, with Hungarian and English surtitles

 Premiere: March 13, 2022

 The young László Hunyadi, the eldest son of the dead hero, János, is warned by his soldiers summoned to Nándorfehérvár in the presence of his younger brother, Mátyás that he is in deadly danger, but he receives the arriving King László V as a humble subject of his.
 However, the foreign mercenaries are not allowed in the castle, and that serves as a reason for the royal uncle, regent Ulrik Cillei, a bitter enemy of the Hunyadis, to get permission to kill him.
 But Hunyadi’s supporters are informed about his plan by Rozgonyi, whose role is not clear, and they kill the schemer.
 The startled king apparently forgives this deed.

 The widowed Erzsébet Szilágyi is worried for her son László in Temesvár, seeing a vision of him being handed to the executioner.
 The king makes a solemn promise to fully forgive them, and makes the two Hunyadi sons his honorary brothers.
 At the same time, he takes a liking to László’s fiancée, the beautiful Mária Gara, and the girl’s father instantly recognizes the ignoble opportunity in this.

 Gara convinces the king yearning for Mária to get rid of László Hunyadi.
 They arrest him at the engagement party of László and Mária, interrupting the celebration.